Ingrid of Sweden: Marriage

 The question of Ingrid's marriage was a hot topic of conversation in the 1920s.
-She was matched with various foreign royalties and was seen by some as a possible wife for the heir-apparent to the British throne, the Prince of Wales, who was her second cousin.
+She was matched with various foreign royalties and was seen by some as a possible wife for the heir apparent to the British throne, the Prince of Wales, who was her second cousin.
 Her mother, Margaret of Connaught, and the then-Prince of Wales' father, King George V, were first cousins, both being grandchildren of Queen Victoria.
 In 1928, Ingrid met the Prince of Wales in London.
 However, no engagement took place.
 She was also considered as a match for Prince George of the United Kingdom, the fourth son of King George V.

-On 15 March 1935, shortly before her 25th birthday, she was engaged to Frederick, Crown Prince of Denmark and Iceland.
+On 15 March 1935, shortly before her 25th birthday, her engagement to Frederik, the Crown Prince of Denmark and Iceland, who was 11 years her senior, was announced.
+They had gotten engaged in private in the beginning of February.
 They were related in several ways.
 As descendants of Oscar I of Sweden, they were third cousins.
 Through Leopold, Grand Duke of Baden, they were third cousins.
-And finally through Paul I of Russia, Frederick was a fourth cousin of Ingrid's mother.
-They married in Stockholm Cathedral on 24 May 1935.
-Among the wedding guests were the King and Queen of Denmark, the King and Queen of the Belgians and the Crown Prince and Crown Princess of Norway.
-Her wedding was one of the greatest media events of the day in Sweden in 1935, and received so much attention that the media were criticised for it.
-Ingrid also appeared on the radio in 1935 and read a poem, something which was also given much attention.
+And finally through Paul I of Russia, Frederik was a fourth cousin of Ingrid's mother.

+The couple was married in Stockholm Cathedral on 24 May 1935 by the Archbishop of Uppsala, Erling Eidem.
+Ingrid wore the veil of Irish lace her late mother, Princess Margaret of Connaught, had worn at her wedding 30 years earlier.
+The veil has since been worn by all of Ingrid's female descendants as well as her granddaughter-in-law Mary Donaldson.
+She wore a crown of myrtle from a shrub her mother had brought with her from Osborne House in England to Sofiero Palace in Sweden.
+Carrying a sprig of myrtle in the wedding bouquet is a tradition that maintains to this day in the Swedish royal family and, with Ingrid, has continued into the Danish royal family when she brought cuttings from the shrub at Sofiero to be planted at Fredensborg Palace.
+Ingrid's second cousins Princess Ragnhild and Princess Astrid of Norway served as bridesmaids while Count Gustaf Bernadotte of Wisborg, son of Folke Bernadotte, was a page boy.

+Among the guests at the wedding were Frederik's parents, King Christian X and Queen Alexandrine of Denmark; Ingrid's father and stepmother, Crown Prince Gustaf Adolf and Crown Princess Louise of Sweden; and Ingrid's grandparents, King Gustaf V of Sweden and the Duke of Connaught and Stathearn; as well as The King and Queen of the Belgians and The Crown Prince and Crown Princess of Norway.